-If you’re curious to meet the authentic Alberobello’s culture and dive into the real life of Trulli, you can visit the Museo del Territorio (Territory Museum) in “Casa Pezzola”: a group of 15 communicating rooms where tradition and technology get together to show history, habits and folklore of the town.
+If you’re curious to meet the authentic Alberobello’s culture and dive into the real life of Trulli, you can visit the Museo del Territorio (Territory Museum) in “Casa Pezzola”: a group of 15 communicating rooms where tradition and technology get together to show history, habits, and folklore of the town.

-This small and unique town also has a long artisan tradition: walking across the streets you can find shops with wrought iron objects, craftworks of olive wood and linen garments.
+This small and unique town also has a long artisan tradition: walking across the streets, you can find shops with wrought iron objects, craftworks of olive wood, and linen garments.

-Guess why the Trulli rooftops have that shape!
+Just out of curiosity, guess why the Trulli rooftops have that shape!

-In the old days in Italy there was a tax on the rooftops.
+In the old days in Italy, there was a tax on the rooftops.
 So, you had to pay this tax on the number of rooftops you had got.

 They couldn’t know before that they were building those worldwide unique houses.